Business Tax Registration FAQs

 You can complete the online registration application that can be found at Online Business Registration to register with the Missouri Department of Revenue, or, you can complete the paper Form 2643, Missouri Tax Registration Application, and submit the form to the Missouri Department of Revenue.

 Please note: If your business is registering for Retail Sales Tax or Vendor’s Use Tax and you are completing the online application, you will need to go to the forms page to obtain the necessary bond forms and mail the bond to the department.
-A Retail Sales Tax or Vendor’s Use Tax license will not be issued until a proper bond is received.

 If you are purchasing a business from a previous owner, the bond should be computed based on the previous owner's sales.
-If this is a brand new business, you must estimate your average taxable sales for a three-month period.
+If this is a brand new business, you must estimate your average taxable sales for a two-month period.

 You can use our Sales/Use Tax Bond Calculator to compute the amount of bond you will need to submit for your Retail Sales Tax license or Vendor's Use Tax license.